 Organizing component collections

-The In Model collection is a special collection that’s an important part of the Components browser.
+The In Model collection is a special collection that’s an important part of the Components panel.
 It holds all the components saved with your model, whether or not those components currently appear in your model.
 When you context-click a component in this collection, you see commands not available in other collections, such as Select Instances, Reload, and more.
 To see your In Model collection, click the In Model icon ().
 If you’ve inserted several components that you no longer need to save with your model, click the Details arrow () and select Purge Unused.

 SketchUp includes a few prebuilt collections, such as Architecture, Landscape, Construction, and so on.
 You find these collections by clicking the down arrow next to the In Model icon, as shown in the following figure.